danielgorgonha/tcc-explorer/docs/articles/block-explorers-mirror-blockchain-analysis.md

 ## Abstract

-Block explorers represent the most critical interface between blockchain technology and end users, serving as essential tools for transparency, verification, and analysis in decentralized ecosystems.
-This study presents a comprehensive analysis of block explorers as "mirrors" of blockchain technology, examining their architectural patterns, social impact, and technical challenges.
-Through systematic analysis of 12 major block explorers across different blockchain ecosystems, we identify three dominant architectural patterns and propose a classification framework based on five technical dimensions.
-Our findings reveal that block explorers democratize access to blockchain data, build trust through transparency, and play a crucial role in the adoption of decentralized technologies (Zheng et al., 2018; Casino et al., 2019).
-The study contributes to the limited academic literature on block explorer architecture and provides insights for future development of these critical infrastructure components.
+Block explorers serve as the primary interface between blockchain technology and end users, enabling transparency, verification, and analysis in decentralized ecosystems.
+This work examines block explorers as "mirrors" of blockchain technology, analyzing their architectural patterns, social impact, and technical challenges.
+By systematically evaluating 12 major block explorers across different blockchain ecosystems, we identified three dominant architectural patterns and developed a classification framework based on five technical dimensions.
+Our analysis shows that block explorers make blockchain data accessible to non-technical users, foster trust through transparency, and are fundamental to the adoption of decentralized technologies (Zheng et al., 2018; Casino et al., 2019).
+This research addresses a gap in academic literature on block explorer architecture and offers practical guidance for developing these infrastructure components.

 **Keywords**: blockchain explorer, transparency, Web3, decentralization, user interface, data visualization, trust, verification